-The premium rates for the Plan are generally based on a number of factors including:
+The premium rates for your Employer Plan are generally based on a number of factors including:

-- the number of insured members in the Plan,

-- the age, gender and occupational mix of the Plan, and

-- · the claims history of the Plan.
+- the number of insured members in your Employer Plan, - the age, gender and occupational mix of your Employer Plan, and - the claims history of your Employer Plan.

-The cost of your cover depends on the amount and type of cover you have, your age, stamp duty (where applicable) and the premium rates applying to the Plan.
+The cost of your cover depends on the amount and type of cover you have, your age, stamp duty (where applicable) and the premium rates applying to your Employer Plan.
 Premiums for cover in addition to the Standard insurance cover you receive automatically may also depend on your health at the time you applied and were accepted for the Additional cover.

-Generally your insurance premiums are recalculated annually on or around 1 September, unless agreed otherwise with the insurer.
+Generally your insurance premiums are recalculated annually, unless agreed otherwise with the insurer.